nicholasaleks/Damn-Vulnerable-Drone/Readme.md

   * 100 GB Disk Storage
   * Docker
   * Docker Compose

-To install the "Full-Deploy Mode" see installation details below.

-### Half-Baked Mode (Docker-Only)

-"Half-Baked Mode" essentially only runs the Damn Vulnerable Drone docker containers.
-Unlike "Full-Deploy Mode" you are not limited to only running "Half-Baked Mode" within a Kali Linux VM.
-However, "Half-Baked Mode" does not support wifi simulations and you will need to assume that you have an established foothold on the drone data-link connection.

-To install the "Half-Baked Mode" see installation details below.

-# Installation

-Note: Both installation modes require internet access.

-## Full-Deploy Mode Installation

 *Note: Fully-Deploy Mode was only tested on Kali Linux using Apple Silicon*